-- 4. Develop and implement an individual nursing service plan in conjunction with the beneficiary's physician, support team, and the support coordinator to identify and fulfill the beneficiary's specific needs in a cost-effective manner; - 5.
-Render services to the beneficiary as ordered by the beneficiary's primary care physician and as reflected in the beneficiary's POC within the requirements of the Louisiana Nurse Practice Act.
-For the purpose of this policy, nursing assessments, nursing care planning, and revisions of care planning must be consistent with the Outcome and Assessment Information Set (OASIS) requirements used by home health agencies who provide skilled nursing services; - 6.
-Complete progress notes for each treatment, assessment, intervention, and critical incident; - 7.
-Provide the support coordination agency with physician-ordered changes every 60 days regarding the beneficiary's health status and health needs; - 8.
-Inform the support coordinator immediately of the providers' inability to provide staff according to the beneficiary's nursing service plan; - 9.
-Report any beneficiary's non-compliance with or refusal of the established individual nursing service plan and provide these notes to the designated support coordinator every three months, or as otherwise specified in the POC; - 10.
-Maintain both current and past records and make them available upon request to the OCDD, service providers, support coordinators, CMS, and/or legislative auditors; - 11.
-Bill for prior authorized services rendered based on the beneficiary's approved POC; - 12.
-Ensure that the home health nurse and the beneficiary's support coordinator communicate at least monthly to determine if any further planning is required; - 13.
-Report any changes in the beneficiary's nursing service needs to the support coordinator.
+- Complete progress notes for each treatment, assessment, intervention, and critical incident; - Provide the support coordination agency with physician-ordered changes every 60 days regarding the beneficiary's health status and health needs; - Inform the support coordinator immediately of the providers' inability to provide staff according to the beneficiary's nursing service plan; - Report any beneficiary's non-compliance with or refusal of the established Individual Nursing Service Plan and provide these notes to the designated support coordinator every three months, or as otherwise specified in the POC; - Maintain both current and past records and make them available upon request to the OCDD, service providers, support coordinators, the Centers for Medicare and Medicaid Services (CMS), and/or legislative auditors; - Bill for prior authorized services rendered based on the beneficiary's approved POC; - Ensure that the Home Health nurse and the beneficiary's support coordinator communicate at least monthly to determine if any further planning is required; - Report any changes in the beneficiary's nursing service needs to the support coordinator.
 If necessary, the support coordinator will call an Interdisciplinary Team meeting to review the POC and to discuss any needed revisions.
-Changes to skilled nursing services in accordance with regulations must be reflected in the individual nursing services plan and submitted to the support coordinator every 60 days;
+Changes to Skilled Nursing services in accordance with regulations must be reflected in the Individual Nursing Services Plan and submitted to the support coordinator every 60 days;

-NOTE: It is not necessary to revise the POC every 60 days unless there is a change in the beneficiary's medical condition requiring the need for additional skilled nursing services or the beneficiary requests a change.
+NOTE: It is not necessary to revise the POC every 60 days unless there is a change in the beneficiary's medical condition requiring the need for additional Skilled Nursing services or the beneficiary requests a change.